jGleitz/isso-clientlib/README.md

 | `npm run unit-test`        | run only unit tests                                                               |
 | `npm run integration-test` | run only the integration test                                                     |
 | `npm run doc`              | generate the documentation                                                        |

+To execute the integration test while offline, set the environment variable `OFFLINE` to `true`.